 The officers and principal inhabitants among the Swedes, were carried prisoners to New Amsterdam; and thence to Holland

 There were no results for bear that fit either of these patterns.
-Although bear did occur with direct objects, in all of those cases the verb was used in a different sense.
+Although bear did occur with direct objects denoting various categories of people, in all of those cases the verb was used in a different sense.
 These nouns included children, babes, sons, infants, citizens, and subjects, and they were modified by phrases such as new born, first born, free born, and natural born.

 This isn’t to say that bear was never used to refer to the transportation of human beings from one place to another.
 There was, for example, this bit of verse: